tuxysta/SmallNimApp/README.md

 I used the NiGui library in this software.
 My understanding is that I have to include NiGui's license here, or a link to it, so here is the link to it "https://github.com/trustable-code/NiGui/blob/master/license.md".

-This software is licensed under the WTFPL.
+This software is licensed under the MIT.
 Read LICENSE.md for details.